Social Skills Improvement System (SSIS): the Guide

 Social Skills Improvement System (SSIS) - Toolshero

-Social Skills Improvement System (SSIS): this article provides a practical explanation of the Social Skills Improvement System (SSIS).
-The article begins with the definition of this term, followed by information about its origin and application in real life.
+Social Skills Improvement System (SSIS): this article provides a practical explanation of the Social Skills Improvement System (SSIS), developed by Frank Gresham and Stephen Elliott.
+The article and guide begins with the definition of this term, followed by information about its origin and application in real life.
 You will also find a practical example of a situation in which this method is applied in a school.
 Enjoy reading!

 What is the Social Skills Improvement System (SSIS)?